How to install an IDE/EIDE Zip drive

 Once the IDE/EIDE cable has been connected to the back of the Zip drive, connect the power cable to the back of the drive.
-This cable is almost always keyed and will only go in one direction.
+This cable is almost always keyed and only goes in one direction.

-Once the Zip Drive drive has been connected to the computer, place the case back onto the computer and connect the keyboard, monitor and power to the computer (we recommend that you do not connect all the cables yet, if problems are experienced you may have to disconnect all the cables again).
+Once the Zip Drive has been connected to the computer, replace the case back and connect the keyboard, monitor, and power to the computer.
+We do not recommend that you connect all the cables yet because if there are issues, you may have to disconnect them again.

 Additional help and information about BIOS can be found on our BIOS page.

-Once the drive has installed and setup in BIOS or is detected by BIOS, the Zip disk drive should have been included with a CD, Floppy, or Zip disk to install the software for the drive.
-Note: for computer users that have Microsoft Windows 98, Windows 2000, Windows ME or above the drive will likely be detected and installed for you automatically, but the default installation will not install the Iomega Tools.
+Once the drive has installed and setup in BIOS or is detected by BIOS, the Zip disk drive should have been included with a CD, floppy, or Zip disk to install the software for the drive.
+Note: For users who have Microsoft Windows 98, 2000, ME or later the drive should be automatically detected and installed, but the default installation will not install the Iomega Tools.